Seeking Jesus on Saint Patrick’s Day

-In faith, the forty-something year-old Patrick sold all of his possessions to fund his missionary journey to Ireland.
-He worked as an itinerant preacher and paid large sums of money to various tribal chiefs to ensure he could travel safely through their lands and preach the gospel.
-His strategy was completely unique, and he functioned like a missionary trying to relate to the Irish people and communicate the gospel in their culture by using such things as three-leaf clovers to explain the gospel.
-Upon entering a pagan clan, Patrick would seek to first convert the tribal leaders and other people of influence.
-He would then pray for the sick, cast demons out of the possessed, preach the Bible, and use both musical and visual arts to compel people to put their faith in Jesus.
-If enough converts were present he would build a simple church that did not resemble ornate Roman architecture, baptize the converts, and hand over the church to a convert he had trained to be the pastor so that he could move on to repeat the process with another clan.
-Patrick gave his life to the people who had enslaved him until he died at 77 years of age.
-He had seen untold thousands of people convert as between 30-40 of the 150 tribes had become substantially Christian.
-He had trained 1000 pastors, planted 700 churches, and was the first noted person in history to take a strong public stand against slavery.
+Now in his 40’s, Patrick sold all of his possessions to fund his missionary journey.
+He moved to Ireland and worked as an itinerant preacher and paid large sums of money to the tribal chiefs to ensure he would be allowed to travel safely through their lands and preach the gospel.
+His strategy was unique to his day.
+He functioned like a missionary trying to relate to the Irish People.
+He communicated the gospel in their culture using such things as the three-leaf clover to explain the trinity.
+When Patrick would enter a new clan he would first strive to convert the tribal leaders and people of influence.
+He would then pray for the clans, preach God’s word, and use music and art to compel people to put their faith in Jesus.
+If a clan had enough converts he would build a modest church building, baptize converts, and hand over the church to a covert he had trained to be the pastor so he could continue to repeat this process among other clans.